 Long haired chihuahuas have all the spunk and energy of short-haired chihuahuas – and they come with extra fluff!
 In this post, I’ll share 11 facts you should know about this shaggy little dog.

-Many people may wonder how long haired chihuahuas differ from other chihuahuas (besides the coat length, obviously).
+Many people wonder how long-haired chihuahuas differ from other chihuahuas (besides the coat length, obviously).

 It turns out that they are similar in many ways, but long haired chihuahuas have several interesting characteristics that separate them from the rest of the pack.

 Don’t be fooled by what looks like a cozy coat of fur!
-Long haired chihuahuas, like all chihuahuas, do not tolerate cold weather well.
+These fluffy chihuahuas, like all chihuahuas, do not tolerate cold weather well.

 They originated in a hot climate, after all.
 Long haired chihuahuas, being very small, lose body heat more easily than bigger pets.
-If you own a long haired chihuahua, make sure to keep her warm, especially if you live in a cold area.
+If you own one make sure to keep her warm, especially if you live in a cold area.

-Many chihuahua owners like to dress up their pups in cute sweaters.
+Many dog owners like to dress up their pups in cute sweaters.
 Chihuahuas also tend to enjoy blankets and will burrow underneath them.

-Though long haired chihuahuas do not do well in the cold, that doesn’t mean they are fine in the summer sun.
+Though chihuahuas do not do well in the cold, that doesn’t mean they are fine in the summer sun.

 They also tend to struggle in hot weather.
 It is important to make sure these dogs are in a comfortable, warm environment as much as possible.
 Excessive panting can be a sign that they are getting overheated.

 This means a couple of different things.
-One is that two short haired chihuahuas can actually have long haired puppies.
+One is that two short-hair chihuahuas can actually have long hair chihuahua puppies.